By 3 April 2024

 The taste is distinctive, slightly acid-aromatic in the fresh cheese and more aromatic in the matured cheese.

-The Quartirolo Lombardo DOP can be recognized by the mark of origin, impressed on one of the cheese’s flat surfaces, containing the letters “QLLQ”.
+The Quartirolo Lombardo PDO can be recognized by the mark of origin, impressed on one of the cheese’s flat surfaces, containing the letters “QLLQ”.
 As a guarantee to the consumer, at the time of purchase, its authorized and granted to the user companies by the Consortium logo is noted on the Quartirolo Lombardo wrapper.

-The Quartirolo Lombardo cheese was recognized as DOP in 1996.
+The Quartirolo Lombardo cheese was recognized as PDO in 1996.
 The DOP production regulations guarantee the consumer a high-quality product, both in terms of the origin and provenance of the raw materials, and in terms of its production and food safety.

 The Quartirolo Lombardo DOP has an history that intertwines with the seasonal cycle and with agricultural customs of a very specific part of Lombardy, located between the Po valley and the pre-Alps valleys between Bergamo and Lecco.

-The origin of Quartirolo Lombardo DOP dates from the tenth Century A.D. and has to do with the ancient tradition of transhumance, when Lombard bergamini (dialectal name for cattlemen) were staying cattle in the mountains during the summer, and then came back to the valley just before autumn.
+The origin of Quartirolo Lombardo PDO dates from the tenth Century A.D. and has to do with the ancient tradition of transhumance, when Lombard bergamini (dialectal name for cattlemen) were staying cattle in the mountains during the summer, and then came back to the valley just before autumn.

 In late september the valley offered to the cows the last blades of grass of the end of the season.
 These grew after the third cut of hay, and this kind of grass was so-called “quartirola” (from “quarto” that in Italian means “fourth”).
 The milk that came was very aromatic and was made into cheese, called “Quartirolo Lombardo” as a tribute to the last few blades of fresh grass of September’s meadows.